Tomb of King Tut – Egypt’s Most Loved Ancient Site By Far

 The original burial chamber still displays beautiful wall paintings depicting scenes from the Amduat, the ancient Egyptian book of the underworld.
 These are the only decorated walls in the entire tomb, making them particularly precious for understanding 18th Dynasty royal burial iconography.

-Most of Tutankhamun’s grave goods are now housed in the Egyptian Museum in Cairo, with plans to move them to the new Grand Egyptian Museum near the pyramids of Giza.
+Most of Tutankhamun’s grave goods are now housed in the Grand Egyptian Museum near the pyramids of Giza.
 A few key pieces remain on display in the tomb itself, including one of the outer coffins.

 Combining Sites for Maximum Impact